skipgu/skip-iot-kit/TERMS_OF_SERVICE.md

 **1. Eligibility**

 - Participants must be registered students of **Gothenburg University**.
-- Users must complete the registration form providing accurate and up-to-date information.
+- The borrower's eligibility is subject to the approval of SKIP Student Association.

 **2. Borrowing Duration**